 Check Customer Ratings and Reviews

-Don’t forget to ask friends, family, or colleagues for recommendations.
-Even if they haven’t shipped a car themselves, they may know someone who has.
+When reading reviews, look at companies with a high number of ratings that deliver responsive communication, professionalism, and high-quality service.
+Also, don't forget to ask friends, family, or colleagues for their recommendations on the best vehicle transport service providers.
+Even if they haven't shipped a car themselves, they may know someone who has.

 Verify Their Motor Carrier Number